slazav/graphene/Readme.md

 - `put_flt <name> <timestamp> <data> ...` -- put data to the database through the input filter

-Filter is a piec of TCL code executed in a safe TCL interpreter.
+Filter is a piece of TCL code executed in a safe TCL interpreter.
 Three variables are defined:

 - `time` -- timestamp in `<seconds>.<nanoseconds>` format.
 Filter
 can modify this variable to change the timestamp.
 Note that the timestamp format is wider then `double` value.
-Do not convert it to numbber if you want to keep precision.
+Do not convert it to number if you want to keep precision.

 - `data` -- list of data to be written to the database.
 Filter can modify this list.

-- `storage` -- a filter specific variable which is kept in the database and can be used to save filter state.
-It can be TCL list, but not array.
+- `storage` -- a filter-specific data which is kept in the database and can be used to save filter state.
+It can be TCL list, but not an array.

-If filter returns false value (`0`, `off`, `false`) then data will not be written to the database.
+If filter returns false value (`0`, `off`, `false`) data will not be written to the database.

 Simple example:
 ```
 code='
-  # use storage var as a counter: 1,2,3,4:
+  # use storage variable as a counter: 1,2,3,4:
   incr storage
-  # round time to integer value:
+  # round time to integer value (this will save some space):
   set time [expr int($time)]
   # change data: add one to the first element,
   # replace others by the counter value